 NCache then allows you to search your objects through these named tags.
 Named tags can be specified by using this property of CacheItem.

-When the application's cache is full or runs low on memory, the Cache selectively purges items to free system memory.
+When the cache is full or runs low on memory, the Cache selectively purges items to free system memory.
 When an item is added to the Cache, you can assign it a relative priority compared to the other items stored in the Cache using this property.

 This eliminates the problem of using API overloads for setting the priority.
 Items you assign higher priority values to are less likely to be deleted from the Cache when the server is processing a large number of requests, while items you assign lower priority values are more likely to be deleted.